secretstartups/handbook/business-technology/data-team/data-catalog/xmau-analysis/index.html.md

 The current SSOT for the xMAU metrics is [this spreadsheet](https://docs.google.com/spreadsheets/d/1_b-BoKfrt2iH1dYUMYBxSw_CFpYiQ2W84XD3-AnfuwY/edit?usp=sharing) which is imported via Sheetload to our datawarehouse.
 That means that when updating the GMAU, SMAU columns for a specific metrics, the changes will propagate downstream to the xMAU charts updated in the handbook.

-There is a plan for migrating this SSOT from this spreadsheet to the dictionary YAML files, [work to do is in this issue](https://gitlab.com/gitlab-data/analytics/-/issues/10106).
+There is a plan for migrating this SSOT from this spreadsheet to the dictionary YAML files, [work to do is in this issue (internal link)](https://gitlab.com/gitlab-data/analytics/-/issues/10106).

 If you have more questions on the metrics definition, you should ask the Product Intelligence team.
 They are currently maintaining a Metric dictionary available [here](https://gitlab-org.gitlab.io/growth/product-intelligence/metric-dictionary/).
 Also if the metrics are database calculations, they are able to provide you with the SQL query run to generate the metrics value.